xepozz/meta-storm-idea-plugin/docs/_posts/2025-03-09-config-architecture.md

 title: "Configuration architecture"
 ---

-MetaStorm provides quite flexible architecture to reach your own goal for making IDE work on you.
+MetaStorm provides quite a flexible architecture to achieve your own goal of making the IDE work for you.

-Let's have a look at the configuration example from [the previous article](2025-03-07-introductory.md):
+Let's have a look at the configuration example from [the previous article]({{ site.baseurl }}{% post_url 2025-03-07-introductory %}):

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>